Lipschitz homotopy convergence of Alexandrov spaces II: Abstract

 \section{Abstract}

-We obtain a quantitative version of the Lipschitz homotopy convergence introduced in [Mitsuishi and Yamaguchi 2019b] for a moduli space of compact Alexandrov spaces without collapsing.
-We also show that the Lipschitz homotopies can be chosen to preserve extremal subsets.
+We establish a quantitative version of the Lipschitz homotopy convergence introduced by Mitsuishi and Yamaguchi for a moduli space of compact Alexandrov spaces without collapsing.
+Along the way, we obtain a Lipschitz version of Petersen's homotopy stability theorem that is applicable to more general settings, including CAT spaces.
+We also show that the Lipschitz homotopies can be chosen to preserve the singular strata of Alexandrov spaces, i.e., extremal subsets.